 Australians and New Zealanders care about the environment and want to do the right thing.
 But with hundreds of recycling labels out there, getting recycling right can be confusing and even recycling gurus get it wrong.

-Unlike other labels, the Australasian Recycling Label is an evidence-based system underpinned by the Packaging Recyclability Evaluation Portal (PREP).
+Unlike other labels, the ARL is an evidence-based system underpinned by the Packaging Recyclability Evaluation Portal (PREP).
 As not all packaging is created equal, not all recycling labels should be the same.
-It is not possible for a piece of packaging to have the Australasian Recycling Label without a PREP assessment that backs up disposal claims.
+It is not possible for food packaging, bottles or containers to have the ARL without a PREP assessment that backs up disposal claims.

 Like what you are watching?